martinlofgren/S6B0108emu/README.md

-##Emulator for the S6B0108 LCD display.
+##S6B0108 emulator

-Implements basic functionality to write commands and data to the S6B0108 and to read from it.
+Implements basic functionality to write commands and data to the S6B0108 LCD display, and to read from it.
 Also implements a few high level functions for an 2x20 ascii display (S6A0069), basic input (cursor keys) and delay functions.

-Observe that this is a work in progress, and it's not assured that code that runs on the emulator work on the hardware.
+*Observe that this is a work in progress, and it's not assured that code that runs on the emulator work on the hardware.*

 #### Installation